-The stomach is a so-called full-stomach.
-It is only moderately muscled and therefore cannot independently transport the knit to the next part of the intestine.
+The stomach is a so-called full stomach.
+It is only moderately muscled and can therefore not independently transport the food to the next part of the intestine.
 The following food portions supposedly take over that task.

-The appendix is the so-called fermentation chamber.
-The fine dietary fibers that are converted into proteins, vitamin B complex and vitamin K by the special bacteria go there.
-The appendix causes the appendix to be taken up again.
+The cecum is the so-called fermentation chamber.
+This is where the fine dietary fibers go that are converted into proteins, vitamin B complex and vitamin K by the special bacteria.
+From the cecum arise the cecum droppings that are absorbed back.

 Diabetes & Degus

-To prevent diabetes, you should not give any fresh fruit or other sugar-rich and starchy components.
+To prevent diabetes, you should not give fresh fruits and other sugar and starchy components.
 This is also important when choosing the feed.
-Degus must receive a high crude fiber diet of at least 20% fiber and a starch content of no more than 6-7%.
+Degus should be fed a high crude fiber diet of at least 20% fiber and a starch content of no more than 6-7%.

-Degus does not like to live alone.
-It is optimal to maintain a community consisting of several females or a castrated male and several females.
-They become very confidential and are easy to tame if you deal with them intensively.
+Degus do not like to live alone.
+It is optimal to keep a community consisting of several females or a castrated male and several females.
+They become very confidential and are easy to tame if one is intensively involved with them.

-The location of the cage must be draft-free.
-Since degus likes to bathe in the sun, direct sunlight in the morning and in the evening is very pleasant for them.
-However, they must always have shade available and the ambient temperature must not exceed 32 ° C. It is best to place the cage in a raised position so that the animals do not feel that they are prey.
+The location of the cage must be draught-free.
+Since degus like to bathe in the sun, direct sunlight in the morning and evening is very pleasant for them.
+However, they must also always have shade available and the ambient temperature must not exceed 32°C. It is best to place the cage on an elevated spot so that the animals do not feel that they are prey.

-A minimum size of 100 x 50 x 100 cm (W x D x H) is recommended when keeping up to 4 degus of the same gender.
-A larger, more structured cage makes more movement possible.
-Extra free range under supervision promotes their natural behavior, such as exploring and playing.
+When keeping up to 5 degus of the same sex, a minimum size of 130 x 60 x 100 cm (W x D x H) is recommended.
+A larger, more structured cage allows for more movement.
+Supervised free range encourages their natural behavior such as exploring and playing.

-The raised animals need a lot of activities and exercise.
-You can offer them this through the correct layout of the cage.
-Several cages, seats at different heights, clay and cork tubes and climbing branches belong in every cage.
-To satisfy their strong urge to move, degus are very happy with a running wheel with a closed running surface and a minimum diameter of 30 cm.
-A sand bath with chinchilla sand to clean the fur should not be missing either.
-We also recommend that you put food in stable clay or ceramic bowls and water in drinking bottles.
-Sufficient good quality hay should be given daily in a coverable hay rack.
+The cheerful animals need a lot of activities and exercise.
+You can provide them with this by providing the correct cage design.
+Several houses, seats at different heights, clay and cork pipes and climbing branches belong in every cage.
+In order to satisfy their pronounced urge to move, degus are very happy with a closed-tread running wheel with a minimum diameter of 33 cm.
+A sand bath with chinchilla sand to clean the fur should also not be missed.
+We also recommend providing food in stable clay or ceramic bowls and water in drinking bottles.
+Sufficient hay of good quality should be given daily in a coverable hay rack.

-The litter must be well-absorbing and odor-binding.
+The litter must be well absorbent and odor-binding.
 A thick layer of litter makes it possible to build corridors.
-It is important to regularly replace the litter (clean the urine corners daily).
-Litter types from linen or straw, such as cozy bedding or Bed O´Linum are particularly well suited for this.
+It is important to change the bedding regularly (it is best to clean the urine corners daily).

 How can I tell that my Degu is sick and not feeling well?

-It is important to check the animal every day.
-Only someone who knows the animal well will notice, for example, if it behaves differently, turns away from the group or owner or if it eats and drinks less.
-Weight loss and changed behavior with regard to tampering and urination can also indicate a disease.
+It is important to check the animal well every day.
+Only someone who knows the animal well will notice, for example, when it behaves differently, turns away or isolates itself from the group or owner, and when it eats and drinks less.
+Weight loss and changed behavior in terms of dropping and urinating can also indicate a disease.

-In addition, sick animals often exhibit reduced washing and care behavior.
-This makes the fur rough.
-Indications of pain are, for example, a crooked back, a huddled posture, a ruffled coat, half-closed eyes, and grinding teeth.
-If the degu shows any of these symptoms, then the vet should definitely be consulted.
+In addition, sick animals also often show reduced washing and grooming behaviour.
+This makes the coat rough.
+Indications of pain include a hunched back, hunched posture, wavy fur, half-closed eyes, and gnashing of teeth.
+If the degu shows any of these symptoms, the vet should definitely be consulted.